How Mortgage Amortization Works

-The payment would be the same, but $541.18 would go toward interest and $90.89 would go to principal.
-This interest reduction would continue until your monthly mortgage payments were going primarily to principal.
+The payment would remain the same, but $541.18 would go toward interest and $90.89 would go to principal.
+This interest reduction would continue until your monthly payments were going primarily to principal.

 Consider Larger Mortgage Payments to Shorten Amortization Period